AsimSadaqat/web-app-security-project/final_report.md

 This project focuses on identifying, exploiting, and securing common vulnerabilities in a Flask-based web application.
 The goal was to understand real-world web security issues and implement defensive mechanisms to protect the application.

-The project was completed in multiple phases (Week 1–4), starting from vulnerability discovery to implementing strong security controls and testing them.
+The project was completed in multiple phases (Week 1–5), starting from vulnerability discovery to implementing strong security controls and testing them.

 ---

 # 🔍 2.
 Week 1–2: Vulnerability Identification

-During the initial phase, the application was tested for common security flaws.

 ## 🔴 SQL Injection